Your Safe Visit in Kleinwalsertal

-- This test is valid for 48 hours as proof of access.
+- This test is valid for 24 (from testing) hours as proof of access.

 - Please ask your host if they offer this kind of testing

-Antigen test or self-test under supervision (free of charge)
+Antigen test, self-test under supervision & PCR-Screening (free of charge)

-- In the test station in the Walserhaus in Hirschegg, guests and locals can take a free antigen test which is carried out by medical staff or take a supervised self-test.
+In the test station in the Walserhaus in Hirschegg, guests and locals can take a free antigen test which is carried out by medical staff, a supervised self-test or a PCR-screening.

-Opening times of the test station in the Walserhaus for rapid antigen test & self-test under supervision:
+Opening times of the test station in the Walserhaus for rapid antigen test, self-test under supervision & PCR-screening:

 Important Information on your accommodation

 - Upon arrival / check-in you will need proof of access (3G rule: tested, recovered, or vaccinated).
 This applies to children from the age of 12:

 - Vaccination certificate

 - Proof of recovery not older than 6 months / antibody test not older than 3 months